rooschu/overwrite-web-layers/README.md

 #### Run the script
 1. Run the script through your favorite IDE using Python 3.X (which comes with your Pro installation)
 2. Set up the script to run periodically in Task Scheduler or equivalent, based on how often your local copies are edited
+## Credits
+This script was adapted from [Updating your hosted feature services with ArcGIS Pro and the ArcGIS API for Python](https://www.esri.com/arcgis-blog/products/api-python/analytics/updating-your-hosted-feature-services-with-arcgis-pro-and-the-arcgis-api-for-python/), an ArcGIS blog post by Kevin Hibma.

+I found that using the search method on the ContentManagement